-Financial Statements can include some estimated figures and critical judgements.
+The Financial Statements include some estimated figures and critical judgements.
 Estimates are made taking into account the best available information, however, actual results could differ from the assumptions and estimates used.
-There are no estimates and judgements in the IJB accounts.

 Note 4: Events after the Reporting Period

 The Annual Accounts were authorised for issue by the Chief Finance Officer on 30th June 2021 and are due to be signed on the 16th September 2021.
 Events taking place after this date are not reflected in the financial statements or notes.
 Where events taking place before this date provided information about conditions existing at 31st March 2021, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.